 To get it right, clean nonstick cookware using a soft plastic brush or just natural sponge.
-We also recommend against stacking the pans to avoid scratching.
+I also recommend against stacking the pans to avoid scratching.

 If you have limited storage space and stacking the pots is crucial, consider placing a soft cloth or paper towel between each cookware.

 - Promotes healthy living (can cook with little or no oil)

 - Ideal for use on any cooktop type

 - Oven-safe to about 500° F depending on the handle type

 - Plenty of care is needed to keep the nonstick coating intact